cbteeple/pressure_controller_docs/docs/hardware.md

 ## Custom Printed Circuit Board
-I built a custom circuit PCB to breakout signals to my various sensors and solienoid drivers.
+I built a custom circuit PCB to breakout signals to my various sensors and solenoid drivers.

 ### General Design
 This board is designed to be relatively space-efficient while still being modular.
-It also has everything set up to break out every signal from the Teensy 3.5 to potentially be used later if nessecary.
-This results in a relatively large board, but it was farily cheap to get it fabricated by [OSH Park](https://oshpark.com/shared_projects/FJrbEXym).
+It also has everything set up to break out every signal from the Teensy 3.5 to potentially be used later if necessary.
+This results in a relatively large board, but it was fairly cheap to get it fabricated by [OSH Park](https://oshpark.com/shared_projects/FJrbEXym).

 <img alt="Top view of the PCB"